alexeygrigorev/mlwiki.org/index.php/Iterative_Removal.md

 ---
-title: "Iterative Removal"
 layout: default
 permalink: /index.php/Iterative_Removal
+tags:
+- game-theory
+title: Iterative Removal
 ---

-# Iterative Removal

 ## Iterative Removal
 This is an application of the [Dominance](Dominance) principle in the [Game Theory](Game_Theory).